alpsteam/autonomous-labs/lab-3/lab-3.md

 ### Prerequisites

-The only prerequisite is completing the `Provision your first Autonomous DB` lab.
-These lab guides assume you have access to an Autonomous Transaction Processing DB (ATP) instance.
+The only prerequisite is completing the [Lab Zero: Provision your first Autonomous DB](https://alpsteam.github.io/autonomous-labs/lab-0/lab-0.html).
+Make sure to provision an `ATP` instance and not an `ADW` instance.
+These lab guides assume you have access to a running Autonomous Transaction Processing DB (ATP) instance.

 ## Lab 1 Spreadsheets